Home > Insights > Investing > The Ultimate Guide to Investing Cash on the Sidelines

 First, we need to come up with a system.

-Starting in 1928 (assuming CAPE data was available then), let’s say you moved from stocks to cash every time the CAPE ratio moved above the 90th percentile and only got back into stocks when it moved back below the 90th percentile (note: using a rolling percentile, as you wouldn’t have had the full historical data set at that time).
+Starting in 1928 (assuming CAPE data was available then), let’s say you moved from stocks to cash every time the CAPE ratio moved above the 90th percentile and only got back into stocks when it moved back below the 90th percentile (using a rolling percentile, as you wouldn’t have had the full historical data set at that time).

 Importantly, though, you would’ve had to sit in cash through some incredible runs in stocks.
-The most memorable of these would be the 1990s, when the CAPE ratio first moved above the 90th percentile in February 1995.
+The most memorable of these would have been the 1990s, when the CAPE ratio first moved above the 90th percentile in February 1995.
 Over the next five years, the S&P 500 would more than triple as valuations went to heights never before seen.

 It would come crashing down thereafter (during the 2000-02 bear market), but how many investors could sit in cash for five years during such a run?
 Even after the crash, stocks weren’t exactly cheap, with a low CAPE of 21 in February 2003 still in the 86th percentile.
 Would that have been cheap enough for a value-conscious investor?
 Not likely.